by T Campbell

 “Aquaduck, we’ll need your help getting into the lab.
 It’s underwater.”

 Aquaduck jumped up and pumped his fists into the air.
 “Yes!
 Yes!
 Ohhh, yes!
 Seventy-four percent right here, baby!
-Seventy-four percent!
+Seventy-four percent!”

 Canary and Zap-Panda sighed.

-The guard, named Hairy, looked around nervously.
+At Sting Sting Prison on Earth-C, the guard, named Hairy, looked around nervously.

-All of them?”
+“All of them?”

-“Every last (censored) one,” said Swanky Poodle.
+“Every last BLEEP one,” said Swanky Poodle.

 Hairy cantered up to her cell, close enough to talk, almost close enough to whisper.
 Rova Barkitt of Earth-Reverse-C just met his eyes, taking the measure of his will power and liking what she saw.